These easy healthy banana oat muffins are a fantastic breakfast or snack and are perfect for lunchboxes. They’re a hit

-If you love banana bread, you will LOVE these and the added chocolate chips take these muffins to a whole new level.
+If you love banana bread, you will LOVE these healthy banana muffins.
+The added chocolate chips take these muffins to a whole new level.
 They add lush pops of sweetness.
 Use cinnamon, espresso powder and vanilla to further flavor these baked beauties or add pecans for a crunchy bite.
 The muffins are perfect as a healthy breakfast and are perfect as snacks or in lunch boxes.

 How do you make banana muffins easy?

 By making them in a blender is the easiest way to make banana muffins.
 This recipe requires a strong blender as you want to blend the rolled oats until they are very fine in texture.
 Because there is no flour in this recipe, you can blend everything together to make the muffin batter or blend the oats first into a flour and then add the remaining ingredients.
 You can also substitute oat flour for rolled oats, but make sure it’s gluten free.